Welaka, Florida: Government

-The present Mayor is Jamie D. Watts, who assumed office on March 5, 2021, as the 37th Mayor of the Town of Welaka.

-Jamie Watts is an American author, politician, and small business owner.
-Before serving as Mayor, Jamie served on the Welaka Town Council from March 2008 through March 2021, when he was elected Mayor of the Town.
+The current mayor is Kimberly Duggar, who assumed office on March 7, 2025, as the 39th Mayor of the Town of Welaka.
+Before serving as mayor, Duggar served on the Welaka Town Council from March 2023 through March 2025.

-His responsibilities as Strong Mayor include acting as the Town Manager, Utility Director, Finance Director, and Police Commissioner.
-He also oversees the Building Department, Codes and Zoning, and Public Works.
-He was re-elected unopposed for a second term as Mayor on January 20, 2023.
+Her responsibilities as strong mayor include acting as the Town Manager, Utility Director, Finance Director, and Police Commissioner.
+She also oversees the Building Department, Codes and Zoning, and Public Works.